RetroPie/RetroPie-Docs/docs/Doom.md

 Set the default emulator for ROM to 'lr-prboom' at launch in the runcommand menu.

-#### To Launch Doom, Ultimate Doom, Doom 2, TNT, Plutonia, Final Doom (IWADS) - Method 2 (savegames separated)
+### To Launch Doom, Ultimate Doom, Doom 2, TNT, Plutonia, Final Doom (IWADS) - Method 2 (savegames separated)

-Place your WADs - like method 1 - in the doom rom folder, `/home/pi/RetroPie/roms/ports/doom`.
+* Place your WADs - like method 1 - in the doom rom folder, `/home/pi/RetroPie/roms/ports/doom`.
+* Install zip extension via aptitude `sudo apt install zip`

+__Why?__

-Keep in mind that PrBoom treats all games equal, so every game got the same saving structure and if you save gamestate for __The Ultimate DOOM__ in first position and you launch __DOOM 2 - Hell on Earth__ then the savestate of the first gameplay is displayed during loading/saving actions.
-So you can overwrite savegames by mistake...
+Keep in mind that PrBoom treats all games equal, so every game got the same saving structure and if you save gamestate for __The Ultimate DOOM__ in first position and you launch __DOOM 2 - Hell on Earth__ then the savestate of the first gameplay is displayed during loading/saving actions in first position.
+So you can overwrite savegames by mistake... or of you want to load this then PrBoom gives an error message.

 This will happen an all WADs DOOM, DOOM2, TNT, Plutonia, FreeDoom1, FreeDoom2.....
+We have only 8 savepoints at all!

 __How to solve?__